SC Oscar's logo

 Here is what we like about the New Zealand energy sector:

-60% of electricity is from hydro power.
-Solar and hydro are negatively scorrelated: during dry periods (hydro shortages) solar will capture power price spikes.
-At other times hydro can provide energy storage.
+• 55-60% of electricity is from hydro power.
+Solar and hydro make the perfect couple!
+During dry weather periods (hydro shortages), solar will capture power price spikes.
+In the long term, hydro provides energy storage.

-Zero – there are zero subsidies and zero feed-in tariffs and New Zealand has a long-established liberalised electricity market and carbon pricing since 2008.
+• Zero – there are zero subsidies and zero feed-in tariffs.
+New Zealand has a long-established liberalised electricity market and carbon pricing since 2008.

 Here is why we are investing in Rānui Generation's portfolio of utility-scale solar projects in the North Island:

-All projects will sell directly into the wholesale market.
-The projected solar weighted wholesale power price in the North Island over the next five years is around NZD 125/MWh.
+• All projects will sell directly into the wholesale market.
+The projected solar-weighted wholesale power price in the North Island over the next five years is around NZD 150/MWh.

 SC Oscar and Rānui Generation are tackling the climate crisis by moving quickly to develop and construct solar projects in New Zealand.
 SC Oscar demonstrated its ability to move quickly when it exercised an option to acquire 100% of Rānui in June 2024: contractors were given notice to proceed to commence construction of the first solar farm one week later.
-We expect this project to be generating power in mid-2025.
-Based on contracts negotiated with suppliers, contractors and a lender, the framework is in place to accelerate the second and third solar projects.
+We expect this project to be generating power in Q3 2025.
+With the experience from the first solar project, we are well placed to accelerate the second and third projects.

 With support from investors,8 our ambitions for 2025 are:

-Commence construction of Rānui’s second and third New Zealand solar projects totalling 75MWp capacity.
+• Commence construction of Rānui's second and third New Zealand solar projects with 75MWp total capacity.

 The energy transition as an investment opportunity

-The low carbon energy system of the future is now clear comprising transmission grid interconnections, distributed generation, diverse supply sources of renewable energy, battery storage, demand management, carbon pricing and innovative, market-driven electricity tariffs.
+The low carbon energy system of the future is now clear.
+It comprises diverse new supply sources of renewable energy, strengthened grids, interconnections and battery storage on the supply side, and demand management, carbon pricing and innovative, market-driven electricity tariffs on the demand side.

 Our closing calls for investors wanting to allocate to the energy transition:

-‘Climate tech’ breakthroughs and carbon market mechanisms are probably a distraction at this stage for mainstream investors without tolerance for high-risk.
-We don’t see appropriate financial returns.
+• 'Climate tech' breakthroughs and carbon market mechanisms are probably a distraction for mainstream investors without tolerance for high risk.
+We don't see appropriate financial returns.
 Avoid.

 Footnotes